microsoft/IIoT/README.md

 - ```sudo ./build.sh```

 After a successful build, the ```iothub_client.so``` Python extension module is copied to the device/samples and service/samples folders.
 The iothub_client.so must be in the same folder as your IoT Hub client python script or in the common shared libraries folder such as ```/usr/local/lib``` or ```/usr/lib```.

-##//TODO
-- Finish TBD/TODO sections above.
-- Determine how to join Pi to local Wi-Fi network and to obtain IP of PI device.
-Bring HDMI monitor and cable?